vlarmet/cppRouting/readme.md

 cppRouting package
 ================
 Vincent LARMET
-30 mai 2019
+15 juin 2019

 Package presentation
 ====================

 `cppRouting` is a `R` package which provide functions to calculate distances, shortest paths and isochrones/isodistances on weighted graphs.
+For now, `cppRouting` can implement :

+-   uni-directional Dijkstra algorithm,
+-   bi-directional Dijkstra algorithm,
+-   uni-directional A\* algorithm

-Under the hood, `cppRouting` call Dijkstra and A\* algorithms implemented in C++ using std::priority\_queue from the Standard Template Library.
+All these functions are written in C++ and use std::priority\_queue container from the Standard Template Library.
-This package have been made with `Rcpp` and `RcppParallel`.
+This package have been made with `Rcpp` and `parallel` packages.

 Install from github
 ===================